Involuntary hospitalization of Joyce Brown: Hospitalization and trial

 Brown testified that she lived on the street because she preferred it to a shelter, that what was characterized as talking to herself was actually singing to herself, and that she gave false names to avoid her sisters.
 She said that she used the sidewalk as a restroom because she was not permitted to use indoor restrooms, and she tore up money she was given because she did not want to be mugged for it.
 She described herself as a "professional" homeless person and argued that she should be released.
 Her clarity and lucidity on the stand shifted the public conversation over her hospitalization.
 Koch argued that the extent to which Brown was able to clearly present her case was evidence of the effectiveness of the city's treatment.
 On November 12, 1988, Judge Lippmann ruled in her favor, granting her release.
 Lippmann explained that he based his ruling primarily off of Brown's testimony and demeanor, as the psychiatrists' testimonies differed so significantly from each other that they were largely unhelpful.
 He ultimately determined that regardless of her mental health, "she is not unable to care for her essential needs".

 The Koch administration quickly appealed the decision, and the Appellate Division of the State Supreme Court granted a stay of proceedings, delaying Brown's release.
 Brown remained adamant in refusing all care at Bellevue.
 Lippmann's decision was overruled on appeal, with the court stating that he should have given more weight to the psychiatrists treating her and less to the NYCLU psychiatrists that only evaluated her in a "structured, safe environment".
 The appeal was granted on a vote of 3–2.
 The dissenting justices argued that the potential harm Brown posed to herself was too speculative to deprive her of rights.
 The NYCLU filed an appeal.
 The city tried to have the hospital force her to take medication, leading to another State Supreme Court hearing.
-An independent psychologist, Francine Cournos, testified that Brown had either schizophrenia or manic depression and could benefit from medication, but not if it had to be forced as that may lead her to reject all mental health care.
+An independent psychologist, Francine Cournos, testified that Brown had either schizophrenia or manic depression (now called bipolar disorder) and could benefit from medication, but not if it had to be forced as that may lead her to reject all mental health care.
 On January 15, 1988, State Supreme Court Justice Irving Kirshenbaum agreed with Cournos and ruled that New York City could not forcibly medicate Brown.
 Unable to provide medication, the city released her from Bellevue on January 19, 1988, after 84 days.
 Lawyers for the city and NYCLU alike hoped the State Court of Appeals would better define dangerousness in the context of involuntary hospitalization, but the court declined to rule since Brown's release made it no longer necessary.